Shock as Trump backs Putin on election meddling at summit

 Asked whether he had wanted Trump to win the 2016 election and had instructed officials to help him, Putin said “Yes I did”, although he denied any interference, saying the allegations were “complete nonsense”.

-Republican Senator Lyndsay Graham said Trump’s performance would send a message of “weakness” to Moscow.
+Republican Senator Lindsey Graham said Trump’s performance would send a message of “weakness” to Moscow.

 “Missed opportunity by President Trump to firmly hold Russia accountable for 2016 meddling and deliver a strong warning regarding future elections.
 This answer by President Trump will be seen by Russia as a sign of weakness and create far more problems than it solves,” Graham said on Twitter.